-The conduct of the procedure for the establishing of disciplinary liability of a judge shall become barred by the statute of limitations after the lapse of two years from the date of committing a minor disciplinary offence, or four years from the date of committing a severe disciplinary offence.
+Conducting the procedure for establishing the disciplinary liability of a judge shall become barred by the statute of limitations after the lapse of two years from the date of committing a minor disciplinary offence, or four years from the date of committing a severe disciplinary offence and six years from the date of committing the most severe disciplinary offence.

-Notwithstanding paragraph 1 of this Article, the period of statute of limitations for conducting the procedure to establish disciplinary liability, in the case of a conviction for a criminal offence that rendered the judge unworthy to perform judicial office, shall begin to run from the date when the judgment by which the judge is convicted becomes final and enforceable.
+Notwithstanding paragraph 1 of this Article, the period of the statute of limitations for conducting the procedure to establish disciplinary liability in the case of a conviction for a criminal offence that rendered the judge unworthy to perform judicial office shall begin to run from the date when the judgment by which the judge is convicted becomes final and enforceable.

-The execution of a disciplinary sanction expires within one year from the day when the disciplinary sanction enters into force.
+The execution of a disciplinary sanction expires within one year from the day when the disciplinary sanction enters into force. decision imposing the disciplinary sanction becomes final.